-As such, revenue recognition is an area that our audit is focused on.

-- Assessing the design and implementation and test general IT controls and IT application controls relevant to revenue recognition.
-Our IRM specialist were involved; - a.
-Testing that granting of access rights to Medialog system based on the approved duties and role/position of each employee. (segregation of duties) and that for employees discharged access rights to Medialog system is blocked. - b.
-Verifying that users with granted administrative access to Medialog system (database level, application level and operating system) are included in the approved list of system administrators. - c.
-Evaluated password settings process in Medialog. - d.
-We verified that access to input and modification of prices and discounts already 'built' in Medialog is limited to employees with appropriate job responsibilities. - e.
-We tested Medialog automatic functioning of linking tickets issued for the provision of services to invoice and payments, including its function to link tickets to particular service contracts formed or to recognize tickets as one-off service related. - f.
-We tested that Revenue data is accurately transferred from Medialog system to 1C system. - Assessing the design and implementation and test manual application controls; - a.
-Test that Chief cashier reconciled cash received per Z-report to encashment signed schedules and to accounting record made in 1C.

-- b.
-Test that Manager checks that Medialog records agree to final signed acts and that acts are signed by patients and Manager. - c.
-We selected cash count acts and ensured that the acts have been signed by the responsible employees.
-We reconciled the cash balances indicated in the cash count acts with the data per accounting records. - d.
-We verified that cash in hand per cashier do not exceed the specified/approved limits. - Obtaining external confirmations from banks and compared annual cash receipts and cash balances on bank accounts to the data recorded in the accounting systems (sales, cash received and bank balances). - Agree advances from Medialog to 1 C. - Sending confirmation letters to a sample of debtors (legal entities) to confirm balances and turnover. - Recalculation of revenue for stem cells, including recalculation of finance component in finance expenses.
-Recalculation of ST and LT portion of contract liabilities as at 31.12.2020. - Performing substantive analytical procedures and recalculations to assess contract liabilities recognized at the year-end.
+Revenue recognition (continued) Key audit matter (continued) How the key audit matter was addressed in our audit (continued) As such, revenue recognition is an area that our audit is focused on. d.
+Tested that access to input and modification of prices and discounts already 'built' in Medialog is limited to employees with appropriate job responsibilities. e.
+Tested Medialog automatic functioning of linking tickets issued for the provision of services to invoice and payments, including its function to link tickets to particular service contracts formed or to recognize tickets as one-off service related. f.
+Tested that Revenue data is accurately transferred from Medialog system to 1C system. - Assessing the design and implementation and test manual application controls; Test that Chief cashier reconciled cash received per Z-report to encashment signed schedules and to accounting record made in 1C.
+Test that Manager checks that Medialog records agree to final signed acts and that acts are signed by patients and Manager.
+Obtained external confirmations from banks and compared annual cash receipts and cash balances on bank accounts to the data recorded in the accounting systems (sales, cash received and bank balances). - Obtained confirmation letters from a sample of debtors (legal entities) to confirm balances and turnover. - Performed analytical procedures.